chef/automate/components/docs-chef-io/content/automate/major_upgrade.md

 **Upgrade Chef Automate**

+1. Your current version should be 20220329091442.
+To check the version run:

+    ```sh
+    sudo chef-automate version
+    ```

-1. If you haven't already done so, upgrade to the last date-based version of Chef Automate:
+1. If you are on an earlier version, then upgrade to latest version of date series, by running:

    ```sh
    sudo chef-automate upgrade run